-AI chip giant Nvidia crushes expectations as profits soar
+Chip giant Nvidia rides AI wave as profits soar

 In the end, the earnings "were a 'drop the mic' moment that will have a ripple impact for the tech space for the rest of the year," he said.

-As the wave began to build, the company already wowed Wall Street with spectacular earnings earlier in the year, lifting Nvidia to become a trillion dollar company based on market capitalization, a rare perch shared only by a handful of companies.
+Riding high on his success, Huang, who is known for always wearing a black leather jacket, urged companies to shift their spending away from classic computing and embrace AI.

+"AI provides a new way of generating productivity, a new way of generating new services to offer to your customers and accelerated computing helps you save money and save power," Huang said.

-Nvidia manufactures graphics processing units (GPUs), a powerful chip technology that is necessary to build the AI that delivers ChatGPT as well as image, facial and speech recognition.
+Nvidia manufactures graphics processing units (GPUs), a powerful chip technology that is necessary to build the generative AI that delivers ChatGPT as well as image, facial and speech recognition.

 The company also offers AI-focused computers and services making it an unparalleled one-stop shop for AI.